paltman-archive/django-aws/docs/storage-cache.md

 For this to execute successfully, like just about everything else in this app, you need boto installed and configured properly.

+This command assumes you've already either run syncdb or otherwise have already created the tables that correspond to this app's models.
+That is because this command will sync up the table with new/changed data from your S3 buckets.

+## Configuration Settings

+Many of settings have defaults, but there are a few that are required.

+### AWS_S3_BUCKETS
+This setting should be a tuple of all the buckets on your account that you are interested in caching to your local data store.

+### TODO: DOCUMENT OTHER SETTINGS HERE